Armed Forces of the Republic of Moldova: Carabinieri

 The Trupele de Carabinieri is the gendarmerie-type force of the military, based on the Italian Carabinieri.
 The Moldovan Carabinieri is designed to ensure, together with the General Police Inspectorate or independently, public order and the protection of rights and freedoms of citizens.

 Other forces

 Border Police

 The Moldovan Border Police was founded on 3 September 1991, being entrusted to the Ministry of National Security under the subordination of the subunit of the former Soviet Border Troops deployed on Moldovan territory.
 On 11 January 1992, Colonel in June 1992, the Border Troops became an official separate branch of the armed forces, In December 1999, it was reorganized into the Department of the Border Guard Troops of Moldova and was withdrawn from the Ministry of National Security a month and a half later.
 On 1 July 2012, Prime Minister Vlad Filat ordered its shift from the armed forces to the internal affairs ministry.

 Danube Force

 The Danube Forces of Moldova is a small militarized river flotilla.
 It is based in the port of Giurgiulesti.
 They have at their disposal several unarmed and auxiliary boats of various types.

 Equipment

+As part of NATO's Defence and Related Security Capacity Building Initiative since 2014, the Moldovan Armed Forces are receiving modest amounts of equipment from the alliance.
+The large part of Moldova's military equipment, however, is of Soviet origin and in need of replacement.
+The country has no defence-industrial capabilities beyond the basic maintenance of front-line equipment.

+With the Russian invasion of Ukraine, the European Union pledged to increase its military aid.
+As of June 2023, more than €87 million were provided in support for the modernisation of the defence sector.